Kashyap5551/Kashyap5551/README.md

 - 🌱 I’m currently learning Remix and strenthening my backend knowledge
 - 💞️ I’m looking to collaborate with others on management systems
 - 🥅 My 2022 Goals are: Contribute to Open source projects and Land an interesting Internship
-- 👀 Fun facts about me: I love to cook new dishes, Exploring new places and Videogames
+- 👀 Fun facts about me: I love to cook, Exploring places and Videogames

 ### Connect with me: